igem-waterloo/main-website/README.md

 1.  **Clone this repository**

     Before you can clone the repository, you first need to be invited to it.
-After you accept the invitation, in your terminal, navigate to the folder you want to save the website code package to and then clone this repository.
+After you accept the invitation, in your terminal, navigate to the folder you want to save the website code package to and then clone this repository:

     ```shell
     cd the/folder/you/want/to/save/to